gyanprayaga/DocStamper/README.md

 CSV file but instead of using comma delimiters, it uses the registered trademark symbol.
 This is to avoid confusion when there are quotes in the actual content.

-Concordance Load File:

----

-A text-delimited file ending with the file extension DAT.
+**Concordance Load File:** A text-delimited file ending with the file extension DAT.
 The Concordance load file references one document per line, and includes document metadata.

-Opticon Cross-Reference File:

----

-A text-delimited file ending with the extension OPT.
+**Opticon Cross-Reference File:** A text-delimited file ending with the extension OPT.
 The Opticon cross-reference file references one Bates number per line.

 ---